robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 The new layer would take care of `jsi` interface surface and let React Native (core/UI) focus on working with UI and executing the user code, no matter the engine is currently selected.

-At the heart of `react-native-runtime` would be the event-loop and JS interface, on which other building blocks would be based on, e.g. augumenting `globalThis`, `navigator` and `window` objects.
+At the heart of `react-native-runtime` would be the event-loop, JS interface and turbo module host, on which other building blocks would be based on, e.g. augmenting `globalThis`, `navigator` and `window` objects with new APIs.

-This would, for example, allow community to implement custom storage solution using `localStorage` API, ideally matching the DOM spec.
+This would, for example, allow community to implement custom storage solution using `localStorage` WebAPI, ideally matching the DOM spec.
+This library can be a turbo module that hooks up to the runtime and uses the exposed event loop, JS interface and potentially DevTools API exposing the `localStorage` in the `window` object.

 By having the DevTools Interface as part of this package, they can also hook up into `Storage` tab from `Dev tools` to provide excellent Developer Experience.
 Because that would be handled by `runtime`, it can be developed and tested without UI all using a public react native runtime API.

-While the `react-native-runtime` would need to maintain those generic interfaces, the React Native community can contribute with implementations of such interfaces (JS, EventLoop and DevTools).

 The same can be done with e.g. networking, where C++-modules would be able to hook up to `Networking` tab to report and display network requests to provide the best DX possible.
 This would greatly benefit brownfield applications where most of the code is still native.

+Ideally, there would be zero built-in turbo modules, and we allow to extend the runtime from user space via some form of configuration (potentially at build tool level).

 ### Building tools